leviramsey/week-08-regular-expressions/notes/levire.md

 programs which do a focused task and can be easily combined.
 Composability and delegation as design principles!)

-**History**: Another pair of Unix tools for sculpting text are sed and awk, which allow for fairly powerful manipulations of text using regular expressions.
+Another pair of Unix tools for sculpting text are sed and awk, which allow for fairly powerful manipulations of text using regular expressions.
 Their limitations inspired the development of the Perl programming language where regular expressions take center stage.
 From Perl, regular expressions spread out to Python, Ruby, Javascript, Java, C#, PHP, and nearly any language above the level of assembly language you’ll find in use today.

+## Expressing regular expressions

-**Expressing regular expressions**: We can build up regular expressions recursively (or if you prefer, inductively).
+We can build up regular expressions recursively (or if you prefer, inductively).
 For pattern matching, the lowest level we go is characters (for theoretical purposes, there are two regular expressions which are, in a sense, even lower level: an expression which only matches the empty string ("" in most languages you’re familiar with) and an expression which doesn’t actually match any string).
 The regular expression matching a single character is that character (though, since we’re representing regular expressions in our code or on the command line as text and as we’ll see, some characters have special meanings in the expression, we need to escape some characters.
 We do this by sticking a \ in front of the character (this makes \ such a special character, so the pattern that matches a single \ is \\).

 ```bash
 $ grep -i 'a' /usr/share/dict/words | wc -l